StephenVinouze/KinApp/README.md

 ### Consuming product

 This part is only relevant to **INAPP** product types.
 A InApp product can be either consumable or one-time-purchase type.
 When you purchase an item, you own it.
 Unless you decide to consume it, you won't be able to re-purchase this item.
-This is important to understant this and distinguish between the two types of InApp products.
+This is important to understand this and distinguish between the two types of InApp products.
 You can consume an item by using these lines ( :warning: Suspend call) :

 ```kotlin
 runBlocking {